xbno/Projects/Flask-API/README.md

 ---
 ### Access:

-I'm hosting the API from personal server.
-To access it go to the address below.
+I'm hosting the API from a personal server, to access follow the links below.
+For the gui version:

-To see the forecast of all products in category2:
   - http://lc30.ddns.net:80/api/v1.0/skus/forecasts?cat=cat2

 To see the forecast of skus 1, 2, 3, 5, and 9 on week 10-1-2017: